WebReflection/hyperHTML/README.md

 No new nodes, or innerHTML, will be ever used in such case: safe listeners, faster DOM.

 ### FAQs

+  * _will input lose focus?_ Nope, as [you can test](https://webreflection.github.io/hyperHTML/test/form.html), only what needs to be updated will be updated.

   * _how can I differentiate between textContent only and HTML or DOM nodes?_
     If there's any space or char around the value, that'd be a textContent.